Last Updated on

-Most of us think we know what happiness is, but what are the actual elements that promotes happiness within each of us?
-Seligman’s theoretical model of happiness (PERMA) helps us understand these elements and what we can do to maximise each element to reach a life full of happiness.
+Seligman’s theoretical model of happiness (PERMA) helps us understand these elements and what we can do to maximize each element to reach a life full of happiness.

 P – Positive Emotion

 This element is, perhaps, the most obvious connection to happiness.
 Focusing on positive emotions is more than smiling: it is the ability to remain optimistic and view one’s past, present, and future from a constructive perspective.